 “Most of the myths are just that, myths.”
 Dando-Collins asserted.

-For one thing, it’s important to remember the Caligula’s real name was “Gaius.”
+For one thing, it’s important to remember that Caligula’s real name was “Gaius.”
 “The Roman people knew him as the emperor Gaius.
 Later detractors used Caligula as a way of ridiculing him,” Dando-Collins added.

 Caligula also didn’t make his horse a senator, but he did name his favorite chariot racing horse a member of a religious order.
 “As a joke,” Dando-Collins was sure to add.